vnvhoang/Natural-Frequency-Calculator-GUI/README.md

 - **MATLAB Compatibility**:

-  - If encountering errors, confirm that your MATLAB version meets the minimum requirement (R2018b or later).
+  - If encountering errors, confirm that your MATLAB version meets the minimum requirement (R2020b or later).
   - Update MATLAB and toolboxes if necessary.

----

-## Contributing

-Contributions to enhance the functionality or usability of the tool are welcome.

-- **Fork the Repository**: Create your own fork on GitHub.
-- **Create a Branch**: For new features or bug fixes.
-- **Submit a Pull Request**: Describe the changes made and submit for review.

-**Note**: For significant changes, please open an issue first to discuss what you would like to change.

----

-## License

-This project is licensed under the terms of the **MIT License**.
-You are free to use, modify, and distribute the software as per the license conditions.

-See the [LICENSE](LICENSE) file for more details.

 ---